-Feeling safe during the coronavirus pandemic
+Feeling safe during and after the coronavirus pandemic

 What does it mean to feel safe?